Seamus Ó hÉilidhe: Shipwreck

 The ship with Ó hÉilidhe set sail in March 1594, probably from Ferrol, but was shipwrecked in a sandbar off the coast of Santander, Cantabria, which halted any further lobbying.

 According to Philip O'Sullivan Beare, Mérida docked the ship at Santander and, while waiting for a storm to subside, killed a man in a quarrel.
 He ordered Ó hÉilidhe and the crew to quickly depart so he could avoid arrest, but the ship was destroyed in the storm and all on board died.
-Historian Micheline Walsh has raised doubts on the trustworthiness of this account.
+Historian Micheline Kerney Walsh has raised doubts on the trustworthiness of this account.
 Nevertheless, in a 1610 letter to Philip III, De Lacey's son mentions that the crew were "lost on the bar of Santander".
 Hiram Morgan and Darren McGettigan believe that Ó hÉilidhe indeed died in a shipwreck on the bay of Biscay in early 1594.

 In the confusion, a Spanish barque was sent to Ireland to find Mérida and Ó hÉilidhe.
 In October 1594, their fates were still unclear to the Spanish administration, causing great concern in Spain.

 The Calendar of State Papers mentions a ship from Waterford which was sent to find the missing crew.
 It travelled to Cádiz and arrived back in Ballyshannon on 2 January 1595, with no news.